Unfortunately, the owner of Little Truck has announced he is shutting this truck down.

 Little Truck on the Prairie Overall

 This is a welcome addition to the street scene in Winnipeg.
 The use of local ingredients is great.
 Not only are they locally sourced, but the recipes themselves are a good reflection of the local food scene.
 One little twist for this truck is that they make their own ketchup and mustard.
 As regular readers of Dining with Donald know, I am not a ketchup fan.
-However, the ketchup that Little Truck on the Prairie serves offers it’s own unique flavour, much better than anything you would find from a chain store.
+However, the ketchup that is served here offers it’s own unique flavour, much better than anything you would find from a chain store.